ejfox/sStory/README.md

 Designed to make it easy to make beautiful photo-essays with other embedded media types like video, audio, or timelines.

 The images, videos, and embeds are fully responsive.
 They always stretch to be fullscreen, whether on an enormous display, or an iPhone.
 Simply provide your URLs, embeds, and text, and know that your story can be seen on any device.
-You can [see a demo here](http://ejfox.github.com/sStory/).
+You can [see a basic demo here](http://ejfox.github.com/sStory/) or an example story based on [OWS's 1 year anniversary in NYC](http://ejfox.github.com/sStory/nyc_s17.html).

-It allows you to create sections made of:
+sStory allows you to create sections made of:

 1. Large image
 2. Large image with caption